Investigation Guide

 • Known relatives who may appear in a social graph

 A known username is particularly valuable.
-People frequently reuse handles across platforms — a username from one platform is often an effective search term on others.
+People frequently reuse handles across platforms, so a username from one platform is often an effective search term on others.
 If any prior platform username is known, searching that string across major platforms is a reliable narrowing step.
 Our guide on confirming someone's identity covers how to use multiple clues to verify you have found the right account.

-For any common name, starting with a raw social media name search returns too many results to be productive.
-The more efficient approach is to establish confirmed age, city, and employer first — then use those as filters when reviewing social media results.
-A results set of 50 same-name accounts becomes manageable when age range and location eliminate most of them immediately.
-Our name and city guide covers the anchoring step before platform searching.
+For common names, a raw name search on any major platform returns too many results to be productive.
+The approach that actually works is establishing confirmed age, city, and employer first, then using those as filters when reviewing results.
+A list of 50 same-name accounts becomes manageable when age range and location eliminate most of them immediately.
+For common names, I always establish age and city through a records search before touching any social platform.
+Two confirmed anchors typically cut the result list to one or two candidates worth examining.

 Username reuse is common.
-If any handle is known from any context — email prefix, prior forum activity, gaming platform — searching that string on major social platforms often surfaces the same person quickly.
+If any handle is known from any context, whether an email prefix, prior forum activity, or a gaming platform, searching that string on major social platforms often surfaces the same person quickly.
 This works because usernames tend to be distinctive in ways that names are not.
+Tools like Namecheckr and KnowEm search username availability across dozens of platforms simultaneously, which makes this approach particularly efficient when a username is already known.

-Some people-search aggregators include social media profile links alongside address history and other identity data.
-Coverage varies significantly by platform and by individual, but it is worth checking as part of a comprehensive search rather than as a primary strategy.
+Some aggregators include social media profile links alongside address history and other identity data.
+Coverage varies significantly by platform and by individual, but it is worth checking as part of a combined identity-plus-social search.
+Even when a direct profile link is not present, the identity context an aggregator provides, including age, city, employer, and relatives, makes platform searching considerably more productive.

 When public records help with social media searches